Azure/Spark-Operationalization-On-Azure/README.md

 The DSVM deployment is meant for development and testing.
 ACS and HDI (i.e. remote) deployments are meant for high-scale, production scenarios.

-To start using Azure ML Private Preview, you must first provision a DSVM.
+To start using the Azure ML Private Preview, you must first provision a DSVM.
 The following steps will guide you through the process.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Click **New** and then type Linux Data Science Virtual Machine in the search box.